shakfu/maxutils/docs/Workflows.md

 # Workflows

-There are two general workflows, differentiated by final packaging format:
+There are four workflows which are differentiated by choice of distribution packaging.

 ## A. Simple Case for zip archives